Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 P718 | Plot independant variable on x - axis
 P719 | Don't use global variables
 P720 | Use CSV module

+## Error Details
+For a more detailed description of the specific error.

+#### P690
+Recommended Function names are not detected.
+Test searches dir() of Squash namespace for function names: fails if any not found.

+#### P700
+Only use the seed for debugging / testing OUTSIDE the function.
+If random.seed called inside function